Kuzmenko nets hat trick as Vancouver Canucks down Anaheim Ducks 8-5

 Spencer Martin stopped 26-of-31 shots for Vancouver and Anaheim's John Gibson made 39 saves.

-Both teams erupted in the third period, combining for seven goals in less than 15 minutes.

-The Canucks took a late penalty and the Ducks tried to press by pulling Gibson.
-Vancouver took advantage with Horvat sending a shot into the empty net with 56 seconds left on the clock.
+"We're never going to turn down a win.
+We don't have enough of them," he said.
+"The offence was going well but in the end it's going to take defence to win and I thought we gave up too many chances."

+The two sides combined for eight goals in less than 15 minutes in the final frame, including Horvat's empty-net strike with 56 seconds to go.

-Down by three, Anaheim clawed a goal back 17:38 into the final frame when a rebound bounced off Jones in the crease and in past Martin to make it 7-5.
+Down by three, Anaheim clawed a goal back 17:38 into the third when a rebound bounced off Jones in the crease and in past Martin to make it 7-5.

-Kuzmenko put away his third of the night 16:48 into the frame, blasting a shot past Gibson from the high hash marks.
-Hats rained down on the ice in response.
+Kuzmenko had a pair of goals two minutes apart, including a blast from the high hash marks 16:48 into the period.

-The tally came just two minutes after his second goal of the night, which put the Canucks up 6-4.

 Both the Canucks and Ducks were 2-for-3 with the man advantage Thursday.